VijayBali/Internship/Readme.md

 # Synbiosys Internship

-## Generative design- Laptop stand
+## Generative design assignment- Laptop stand

 In order to create a laptop stand which can withstand significant force, I began creating many models using generative design.